 Butternut HF2V vertical for 40 and 80 metres.
-Very slightly weathered, only erected a couple of months ago, currently in use and will be dismantled on purchase.
+Very slightly weathered, only erected a few months ago, currently in use and will be dismantled on purchase.

 For details see: